MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 If the user was created and maintained solely in Microsoft Entra ID, then you should update the user to have the correct attributes.
 If the user attribute originates in an upstream system, such as Windows Server AD or an HR source, then you will need to change the value in the upstream source.

-### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules to synchronize additional attributes
+### Update the Microsoft Entra Connect sync or Cloud Sync provisioning rules to synchronize necessary attributes

 In some situations, an existing identity management system may have populated Windows Server AD users with an appropriate attribute that can function as a matching attribute with another application.
 For example, if the existing identity management system was connected to an HR source, then the AD user might have an `employeeId` attribute populated with the user's employee ID.
 For another example, the existing identity management system might have written the application unique user ID as an extension attribute in the Windows Server AD schema.
 However, if those attributes were not selected for synchronization into Microsoft Entra ID, or the users were out of scope of synchronization into Microsoft Entra ID, then the Microsoft Entra ID representation of the user community may be incomplete.